About the FSF

 Sue has been with the FSF for seven years, as the customer services manager, providing admirable and cheerful support to local authorities participating in the LA subscription scheme.
 She's also an active forum member and is always ready to help individual FSF members out with any issues they may have.

-We haven't yet mentioned the Matts (there are three of them) who deliver the technical expertise that the FSF needs to stay on its feet.
+We haven't yet mentioned the Matts (there are two of them) who deliver the technical expertise that the FSF needs to stay on its feet.
 Matts are notoriously shy creatures, so at the moment we don't have individual biographies for them.
 However, we've been coaxing them out from behind their computers with various delicacies, and we're confident that we will soon be able to persuade them to let you know a little bit more about themselves.
+We also have two Rebeccas, Rebecca who is the website content editor (me) and Rebecca H who is part of the support team.
+Lauren manages the support team and has Emily, Kate and Joe alongside her.
+Andy, Dan and Tom keep Tapestry in check and make sure it is behaving itself.

 A very special breed of FSF member, many of our volunteer moderators have been with us since way back in the early years of the FSF Universe.
 Susan, mundia, JacquieL, Beau, HappyMaz and Sue R work to nurture the special FSF ethos that prevents forum conversations and relationships from descending into the 'Lord of the Flies' mentality you might have come across in other online communities.

 As you read through the articles you'll see that there are many contributing authors, some of whom have been with us for some years.
 We benefit enormously from their expertise and passion for the early years.
-If you feel a burning desire to write articles for us, do please get in touch with Helen; she will be delighted to discuss your ideas with you.
+If you feel a burning desire to write articles for us or to become a book reviewer, do please get in touch with Rebecca; she will be delighted to discuss your ideas with you.